Let's connect GCP to our home network (RTX1200) via VPN

 Configuring GCPs

-The following four settings are required for the GCP side:
+The following four settings need to be configured on the GCP side:

 We will not cover the configuration of VPC networks, instances, and firewalls as this is outside the scope of this blog